Gene Dahmen

 • AV® rated by Martindale-Hubbell

-• Named one of "Top 100" lawyers and "Top 50 Females" practicing in Massachusetts by Super Lawyers® (various years)
+• Named one of “Top 100” lawyers and “Top 50 Females” practicing in Massachusetts by Super Lawyers (various years)

-• Selected by peers for inclusion in Massachusetts Super Lawyers® under Family Law
+• Selected by peers for inclusion in Massachusetts Super Lawyers under Family Law

-To learn more about third-party ratings and rankings, and the selection processes used for inclusion, click here.
+Learn more about the third-party ratings, rankings, and selection processes used for inclusion.

 Firm Highlights